djeada/Linux-Notes/README.md

 * The sections are organized into subsections.
 * Topics covered incldue the basics of Linux, the Unix file system, and networking.
 * Difficulty levels vary from beginner to advanced.
-* Each section has a couple of challenges that can be used to assess the reader's level of understanding of a given topic.
+* Each section has a handful of challenges that may be used to evaluate the reader's level of comprehension of a given topic.
 * It is possible to skip a section, because not all sections are connected.